-At Acrisure, we understand that losing access to your business hurts the bottom line, so -- together with our Agency Partners -- we provide a range of business interruption insurance options.
-By evaluating your specific risk factors and drawing upon the global Acrisure Agency Partner network, we can develop coverage to keep your business afloat if disaster strikes.
+At Acrisure, we understand that losing access to your business hurts the bottom line, so we help provide a range of business interruption insurance options.
+By evaluating your specific risk factors and drawing upon our global Acrisure Agency Partner network, we can develop coverage to help keep your business afloat if disaster strikes.

 Business interruption insurance replaces the loss of income due to suspended operation as a result of prescribed events and factors.
 Unlike property insurance which covers physical damage and associated costs, this coverage is intended to recoup lost revenue.